AtomSDK/atomsdk-demo-android/README.md

 * Connection with Multiple Protocols (Auto-Retry Functionality)
 * Connection with Real-time Optimized Servers (Countries based on latency from user in Real-time)
 * Connection with Smart Dialing (Use getCountriesForSmartDialing() to get the Advanced VPN Dialing supported countries)
+* Connection with Smart Connect (Tags based dialing)

 ## Compatibility

 * Compatible with Android 4.0/API Level: 14 (ICE_CREAM_SANDWICH) and later
-* Compatible with ATOM SDK Version 2.0 and onwards
+* Compatible with ATOM SDK Version 3.0.0 and onwards

 ## Supported Protocols
 * TCP
 * UDP
-* IKEV

 ## SDK Installation
 To use this library you should add **jitpack** repository.